-- Based upon the faculty member's job description and/or academic rank, there is no expectation of performance in the area described by this factor - This designation shall not be used as a substitute when "Unacceptable" or "Unsatisfactory" are appropriate evaluations. - The N/A rating carries no point value and is not used in calculating an average rank score. - 4.2 In determining an overall performance rating for each faculty member, the following procedure will be followed: - 4.2.1 For each factor itemized under each of the three major areas of performance responsibility (i.e., Instructional Responsibilities, Intellectual Contributions, and Professional Service), the department head will provide a point value based on the qualitative rating of Outstanding, Excellent, Satisfactory/Excellent, Marginally Satisfactory, Unsatisfactory, Unacceptable, or Not Applicable. - 4.2.2 In the area of Collegiality and Professionalism a rating of either "Acceptable" or "Not Acceptable" will be given. - 4.2.3 Some factors in the itemized lists are considered more important than others and will carry a greater weight.
-The greater weight will be expressed by repeating the point value for the item multiple times in the calculation of the average score for the major area of performance responsibility.

-- 4.2.4 In determining the overall evaluation of performance within each of the three major categories, an average of all performance scores for the factors within a major area of performance will be calculated. - 4.2.5 Consistent with the position description and the agreed-upon goals that were established for the faculty member during the preceding annual review, the weights assigned to each of the three major areas of responsibility may be assigned within the following ranges of weights:
+- Based upon the faculty member's job description and/or academic rank, there is no expectation of performance in the area described by this factor - This designation shall not be used as a substitute when "Unsatisfactory" is the appropriate evaluations. - The N/A rating carries no point value and is not used in calculating an average rank score. - 4.2 In determining an overall performance rating for each faculty member, the following procedure will be followed: - 4.2.1 For each factor itemized under each of the three major areas of performance responsibility (i.e., Instructional Responsibilities, Intellectual Contributions, and Professional Service), the direct supervisor will provide a point value based on the qualitative rating of Outstanding, Excellent, Satisfactory/Excellent, Satisfactory, Unsatisfactory, or Not Applicable. - 4.2.2 Some factors in the itemized lists are considered more important than others and will carry a greater weight.
+The greater weight will be expressed by repeating the point value for the item multiple times in the calculation of the average score for the major area of performance responsibility. - 4.2.3 In determining the overall evaluation of performance within each of the three major categories, an average of all performance scores for the factors within a major area of performance will be calculated. - 4.2.4 Consistent with the position description and the agreed-upon goals that were established for the faculty member during the preceding annual review, the weights assigned to each of the three major areas of responsibility may be assigned within the following ranges of weights: